vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - Do nothing: we can already use several configuration files, people could split their existing configuration.

 This would imply some duplication if a transform is used in multiple configuration files.
+Anybody could add a sink or source even if they don't have permission.

+- Do nothing: write a tool that would write a big configuration file where each pipeline would start with a dummy filter that we could monitor in the `internal_metrics`.

 - Evolve vector to use a tag/filter model like our competitors, have a 'pipeline' be a 'tag'.

+Not able to add internal metrics to specific transforms and monitor them.
+Doesn't block to create other sources/sinks.

 - Run a single vector per-'pipeline' and support metric tagging to distinguish at the telemetry level.

+Adds lot of complexity and would add some constraints regarding resources that can only been used once.
+Doesn't block to create other sources/sinks.

 ## Outstanding Questions